Get a free application, infrastructure and malware scan report - Scan Your Website Now

 This real-time intelligence lets you continuously tune your DDoS protection solutions to prevent attacks.

-WAF with a Custom Workflow DDoS/Bot Rule
+Custom Workflow DDoS/Bot Rule

-Application DDoS detection is most challenging because payloads can be crafted so that each request looks perfectly legitimate but bombards the application and its CPU cycle by sending many legitimate requests.
+Application DDoS detection is most challenging because payloads can be crafted so that each request looks legitimate but bombards the application and its CPU cycle by sending many legitimate requests.

 For example, fill up a form, post it, and force the backend application to spend CPU cycles on many concurrent requests.